-Agnes Gillian Murphy was born in about 1865 at Tullamore, King's County (now County Offaly) and travelled to Australia at the age of 15 years to visit her sister, who was living in Melbourne.
-A reversal of the family's financial fortunes meant that Agnes remained in Australia.
+Born on 18 January 1865 at Tullamore, King's County (now County Offaly), Agnes Gillian Murphy (Figure 4) travelled to Australia at the age of 15 years to visit her sister, who was living in Melbourne.
+A reversal of the family's financial fortunes meant that Agnes could not return to Ireland.